chxb1987/RobotArm-Firmware/README.md

 ## Introduction
 The Firmware for the 4DOF Robot Arm made by FuRoC.

-The Firmware of Tinker is based on ARM mbed
+The Firmware is based on ARM mbed

 ![ARM mbed](https://mbed.org/static/img/mbed_logo.png)